Martian01/openTeamOneServer/README.md

 You can also export and import JSON snapshots of the database content.
 Note that a JSON file can be partial.
 For instance, if a JSON import contains only users and persons, it will not affect other object types in the database.

 Open Team One is designed to support different web applications, should there ever be more than one.
-The default web applikation is meant to be a fully functional proof of concept.
+The default web application is meant to be a fully functional proof of concept.
 It resides in the project directory src/main/resources/static/default/ and is served via the URL http://localhost:8080/default/ .
 Additional web applications can be placed into subdirectories that are sibling to src/main/resources/static/default/.

 The server offers the following tenant parameters to control the navigation.
 The /ui/* services will automatically redirect to the targets specified by those tenant parameters.
 By overwriting them in the database you can set another web application as default.